 The once-optional program is now a requirement.
 As of March 2016, Visa started requiring all new small businesses (Level 4 merchants) to use only PCI-certified QIR professionals.

-The deadline for existing small businesses is January 31, 2017 to make the switch to a PCI-certified QIR professional or for their existing provider to become QIR certified.
+The deadline for existing small businesses was January 31, 2017, to make the switch to a PCI-certified QIR professional or for their existing provider to become QIR certified.

 The QIR program focuses on two core objectives:

 Installing and configuring PA-DSS validated payment applications into customer environments in a manner that supports PCI DSS compliance.

 Ensuring that the installations facilitate businesses’ PCI DSS compliance efforts.